Activate, Monitor, and Troubleshoot a Flow

-- In step 6 of the flow, repeat steps 10 and 11 of this procedure to select your NTO production org data.
+- In step 4 of the flow, repeat steps 10 and 11 to switch to the NTO Jira production connection.

 - Save the flow.

 - Click Activate.
-The flow is now running and automatically syncing ServiceNow incidents with Salesforce cases and Slack notifications.
+The flow is now running and automatically syncing new or updated customer service cases in Salesforce with issues in Jira.

 Now that your flow is active, you learn how to monitor the flow and troubleshoot any problems that arise.